vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 in the form of a monument at \(the place of\) the funeral pyre made of a mass of bricks.
 4 Finally the royal elephant is set loose and gradually the lamentations subside.
 The metaphor used by Bāṇa, ‘a stab of pain’ \( śokaśalya\)—the primary meaning of śalya  being ‘dart’—suggests that the monument had the form of a needle.
 5 Such a monument seems to be known from the Sanskrit literature, viz. the Viṣṇudharmottarapurāṇa’s chapter on the so-called aiḍ¯uka.

-The aid

-. ūka of the Viṣṇudharmottarapurāṇa
+The aiḍūka of the Viṣṇudharmottarapurāṇa

 Viṣṇudharmottara 3.84.1–15 describes the aiḍ¯ukar¯upa  as followṣ6